Temporary Free Chlorine Conversion for Drinking Water

 Notify Customers

-Before starting the temporary treatment change, the TCEQ recommends the PWS notify customers, including wholesale customers and their downstream customers.
-Information about the change, possible effects, and expected outcomes should be provided to customers.
+Before starting the temporary treatment change, TCEQ recommends the PWS notify customers, including wholesale customers and their downstream customers.
+The notification should include information about the change, possible effects, and expected outcomes.

 - Public Notice Template and Language: Chlorine Conversion